St. Peter's College, Dunboyne

 St. Peter's College is a 12–19 mixed secondary school in Dunboyne, County Meath, Ireland.

 History

 The process of providing a school for Dunboyne began in earnest in September 1992 when the Parent Teacher Association of Dunboyne National School called a public meeting to ascertain the need for post primary education in the area.
-The early months were not without controversy, particularly in relation to the proposed management structures and trustees of the school.
-However, the subsequent agreement reached between the County Meath Vocational Education Committee (VEC) and the Bishop of Meath resulted in the school being built.
+After debates on the management structure, an agreement was reached between the County Meath Vocational Education Committee (VEC) and the Bishop of Meath.
 Since then, the VEC has been abolished and replaced by Louth and Meath Education and Training Board.

-St. Peter's College opened in September 1996 with an enrolment of 75 first-year students.
-Today, the student population stands at ~1150.
+St. Peter's College opened in September 1994 with an enrolment of 75 first-year students.
+Current enrollment is approximately 1,150 students.

+In January 2010, a 3,431 square meter extension was approved.

-A new extension was completed in September 2009 and a 16-room extension opened in 2018.
+Another extension was completed in 2020.

-Curriculum

-Students take a number of compulsory subjects, some of which are non-examination.
-Junior certificate students must also choose two optional subjects and must do a foreign language of their choice.
-Leaving certificate students must choose four optional subjects and do not have to do a foreign language although the school heavily recommends it.
+In popular media

+In 2009, the school was featured in "The School", a documentary series by RTE that followed the students and teachers of the school over one academic year.